-Total Views of Asynchronous Program Presentations within 7 Days (question 3.29b)
+Total Views of Prerecorded Programs within 30 Days (question 3.30)

-The count of views of asynchronous program presentations for a period of seven (7) days after the presentation was posted, even if that period extends beyond the survey reporting period (or fiscal year).
+Report the count of views or plays of prerecorded program presentations for a period of thirty (30) days after the presentation was posted, even if that period extends beyond the survey reporting period (or fiscal year).
 For program presentations made available via Facebook, count unique 1-minute views of each video.
-For those made available via other platforms, count unique views of each video.
-For program presentations that are recordings of synchronous virtual program sessions, exclude synchronous attendance; these should be counted under Synchronous In-Person Onsite Program Attendance, Synchronous In-Person Offsite Program Attendance, or Synchronous Virtual Program Attendance.
+For other platforms, count unique views or plays of each video or audio recording.